This leaflet has been designed to provide information relating to your child’s plan of care as a patient at this hospital.

 Early treatment with hot compresses can help the cyst to drain.
 As soon as you notice your child has a cyst:

-- Apply hot compresses three times a day.
-Soak a clean flannel in hot water with several drops of Blephasol (available from chemists) in it.
-Apply to the cyst, resoak and apply the compress as necessary for about 10 minutes.
+- Apply hot compresses three times a day –the temperature should be around 40 degrees, hot but not uncomfortably so.
+Soak a clean flannel in hot water with several drops of a mild detergent solution like baby shampoo or Blephasol (available from chemists) in it.
+Apply to the cyst, resoak the flannel to warm it up again and re-apply the compress as necessary for about 10 minutes.

-- Apply antibiotic cream to the lid margin after the hot compress for one week.
+- If advised, apply antibiotic ointment with a fingertip to the lid margin after the hot compress for one week.

 How will it be removed?